Touch Football Australia

 (b) Much of the information we collect from and about our members is added to TFA's online database.
 When your information is entered into TFA's database, the information may be combined or linked with other information held about you.

-8.1 TFA strives to provide you with the greatest available control of the Personal Information which TFA collects from you or about you from Affiliates, Touch Football NSW, QLD Touch Football and other parties.
-Accordingly, TFA is continually developing and enhancing the ways which you can access your Personal Information (for example, via your NRL Account).
+8.1 TFA strives to provide you with the greatest available control of the Personal Information which TFA collects from you or about you from the Affiliates, the States and other third parties.
+Accordingly, TFA is continually developing and enhancing the ways which you can access your Personal Information (for example, via your communications preferences centre).

-8.2 TFA will provide you with a variety of ways to access, review and manage your Personal Information.
-For example, if you have an NRL Account you can use your login credentials to access, review and manage your Personal Information at any time.
-If you don't have an NRL Account, you can still opt out of and otherwise manage your communications preferences via links in emails and other communications we send to you from time to time.
+8.2 The NRL will provide you with a variety of ways to access, review and manage your Personal Information.
+For example, you can opt out of and otherwise manage your communications preferences via links in emails and other communications we send to you from time to time.
 You will be responsible for ensuring your Personal Information remains accurate, complete and up to date.

-8.3 Upon your request, TFA will take reasonable steps to let you know, in general terms, what sort of Personal Information it holds, for what purposes, and how it collects, holds, uses and discloses that information.
-Where TFA has collected your Personal Information from you directly or with your consent, you have a right to receive (upon request) that Personal Information from TFA in a structured, commonly used, machine readable format and/or a right to instruct TFA to transmit that Personal Information to a third party (if technically feasible).
+8.3 Separate from the preference centre and upon your request, TFA will take reasonable steps to let you know, in general terms, what sort of Personal Information it holds, for what purposes, and how it collects, holds, uses and discloses that information.
+Where TFA has collected your Personal Information from your directly or with your consent, you have a right to receive (upon request) that Personal Information from TFA in a structured, commonly used, machine readable format and/or a right to instruct TFA to transmit that Personal Information to a third party (if technically feasible).
 In such circumstances, we will respond to your request for access within 14 days and endeavour to provide the requested information within 30 days.
 If you find that the Personal Information we hold about you is inaccurate, incomplete or out-of-date, please contact us immediately and we will see that it is corrected.

 8.4 Before supplying any Personal Information to you or updating your Personal Information at your request, TFA must be reasonably satisfied as to your identity (for example, by asking to see your passport or driver's licence).
 TFA is not under any obligation to provide Personal Information to you where TFA is not required to do so under applicable privacy laws (including the Privacy Act).